cobleg/FacilityBenchmarking/Definitions.md

 `Flexibility effect` is the impact on efficiency of conventional power plants for day-ahead operations.  [@ueckerdtSystemLCOEWhat2013]

-`Full-load hour` shows how many hours a power generating facility would take to make a specified amount of energy
+`Full-load hour` shows how many hours a power generating facility would take to make a specified amount of energy.
+This is defined as the product of a facility's [capacity factor](https://en.wikipedia.org/wiki/Capacity_factor) and the number of hours in a standard year (i.e. 8,760 hours).
+This measure can be used to examine how many hours a year a facility needs to operate to be profitable [@FullloadHoursEnergy]

-`Full-load hour reduction`
+`Full-load hour reduction` is the amount of hours in a standard year that a dispatchable facility is reduced due to the integration of variable renewable energy systems.

 `Grid cost` is the cost of connecting to the grid.